Kai Owens trains on the Deer Valley World Cup mogul run. (Photo: Keri Bascetta)

 Believe it or not, ski poles aren’t just an accessory.
-You’re supposed to use them—and not just for pushing yourself around on flats.
-Pole plants are an essential part of turning on the hill because they dictate the timing and rhythm of your turns, help stabilize the upper body, and give you something to turn against.
+You’re supposed to use them, not just for pushing yourself around on flats.
+Pole plants are essential to turning on the hill because they dictate the timing and rhythm of your turns, help stabilize the upper body, and give you something to turn against.

 And when it comes to skiing moguls, pole plants are the secret sauce.
 It’s the thing that makes everything come together.